The Brunswick Hotel stands at the corner of Wilton Place, built by Mr. Wilson.

 In January 1879, at the Assizes, the 20-year-old youth received 18 months for the theft.

-In February 1910 and aged 79 Charles Woolliscroft died at ‘Inglewood’ off Pimlico Lane (later West End Drive).
+On Saturday morning, February 12th 1910 and aged 79, Charles Woolliscroft died at ‘Inglewood’ off Pimlico Lane (later West End Drive).

 He had been in poor health for a couple of years and for two months had been confined to his house.